exonum/exonum-doc/src/get-started/create-service.md

 let blockchain = Blockchain::new(Box::new(db), services);
 ```

-We use `MemoryDB` to store our data in the code above. `MemoryDB` is an in-memory
+We use `MemoryDB` to store our data in the code above. `MemoryDB` is an
-database implementation useful for development and testing purposes.
+in-memory database implementation useful for development and testing purposes.
-There is LevelDB support as well; it’s recommended to use it for production
+There is LevelDB support as well that is recommendable for production
 applications.

-Minimal blockchain is ready, but it’s pretty much useless, because there is
+A minimal blockchain is ready, but it is pretty much useless, because there is
 no way to interact with it.
-To fix this, we need
+To fix this we need to create a node and provide an
-to create a node and provide an API to interact with the
+API to interact with the blockchain.
-blockchain.

 ### Create Keys

 Every node needs public and private keys.
 Keys are unique to every node
 and are used to identify it within the network.
-We’ll create temporary keys using `exonum::crypto::gen_keypair()` function,
+We will create temporary keys
+using `exonum::crypto::gen_keypair()` function, but for ordinary use you should
-but for ordinary use you should use the keys from the node configuration file.
+apply the keys from the node configuration file.
+The node needs two pairs of
-The node needs 2 pairs of keys, actually: one for consensus and another
+keys, actually: one for interaction with other nodes while reaching consensus
-for service needs.
+and another one for service needs.

 ```rust
 let (consensus_public_key, consensus_secret_key) =